CUBRID/cubrid-manual/en/sql/query/show.rst

 Extra                               VARCHAR         Additional information available on the given column.
 For the column with **AUTO_INCREMENT** constraint, it shows the 'auto_increment'.
 =================================== =============== ======================================================================================================================================

-The following is the result of a query in the *demodb* database.
+The following shows the examples of this syntax.

 .. code-block:: sql